suncoast-devs/handbook/lessons/prework/index.md

 ## Summary

 Welcome to the Suncoast Developers Guild pre-work.
-These resources are designed to get you ready for your cohort.
+These resources are designed to help you get ready to be successful in the program.

 If you have never worked with HTML, CSS, or JavaScript, or have minimal experiences with these technologies we _require_ you to focus on the